JoshuaKab/Python_project/Google case study.md

 7. end_station_name: station’s name the ride ended at
 8. end_station_id: station’s ID the ride ended at
 9. member_casual: casual rider or member rider

+**Added columns**

+after 5 more columns was add

+1. date
+2. day of the week
+3. Month
+4. Yeath
+5. duration